What is Ann in machine learning?

 What are the different types of ANNs?

-Ann is a type of neural network that uses ANNs typically used to make predictions, but ANNs can be used for a variety of tasks beyond prediction, such as classification and clustering.
+Ann is a type of neural network that uses ANNs typically used to make predictions, but you can use ANNs for a variety of tasks beyond prediction, such as classification and clustering.
 There are several different types of ANNs, each with its own advantages and disadvantages.

 The most common type of ANN is the feedforward ANN.
 In a feedforward ANN, each neuron in the network receives input from just one other neuron.
 This eliminates the need for feedback connections, which can improve performance.
 However, feedforward ANNs are difficult to train because they require a lot of data to learn how to correctly predict outputs.